-R. Zoughi and D. Hughes, "A Method for Evaluating the Dielectric Properties of Composites using a Combined Embedded Modulated Scattering and Near-Field Microwave Nondestructive Testing Technique," Proceedings of the 18th IEEE Instrumentation and Measurement Technology Conference, 2001.
-IMTC 2001, Institute of Electrical and Electronics Engineers (IEEE), Jan 2001.
+D. M. Hughes and R. Zoughi, "A Method for Evaluating the Dielectric Properties of Composites using a Combined Embedded Modulated Scattering and Near-Field Microwave Nondestructive Testing Technique," Proceedings of the 18th IEEE Instrumentation and Measurement Technology Conference (2001, Budapest, Hungary), vol. 3, pp. 1882-1886, Institute of Electrical and Electronics Engineers (IEEE), May 2001.

 Electrical and Computer Engineering

 Composite Materials; Composites; Conductor Backing; Dielectric Measurement; Dielectric Properties; Electromagnetic Wave Scattering; Embedded Modulated PIN Diode-Loaded Dipole; Embedded Modulated Scattering; Microwave Measurement; Microwave Nondestructive Testing; Near-Field Microwave NDT Technique; Nondestructive Testing; Open-Ended Rectangular Waveguide; Reflection Coefficients; Sensitivity